Fayssal404/DataScience/neural-network/basicCNN/README.md

 *Based on the choice of image-processing filter, the nature of the output images will vary.*

-## Image Processing Filters
+### Image Processing Filters
+- Different filters can detect different features from an image
+- During Training process CNN learns the values of these filters
+- Features extracted from the image depend on the number of filters

-It doesn't matter which pixel location one chooses as the origin for the image signal while doing convolution.
+[//]: # (It doesn't matter which pixel location one chooses as the origin for the image signal while doing convolution.)

+### Filters
 1. __Mean Filter:__
  - Low-pass filter that computes the local average of the pixel intensities at any specific point
  - Impulse response is a square matrix
  - Reduce the noise in an image
  - White noise of the zero mean will be suppressed

-2.__Median Filter:__
+2. __Median Filter:__
  - Replaces each pixel in a neighborhoods with the median pixel intensity in that neighborhood based on the filter size
  - Good for removing salt & pepper noise
  - Salt & pepper nooise is presented as the form of black & white pixels (caused by sudden disturbances while capturing the images)

-3.__Gaussian Filter:__
+3. __Gaussian Filter:__
  - Impulse function are distributed normally around the origin
  - Weight is highest at the center of the filter
  - Reduce noise by suppressing the high-frequency components
  - May ends up producing a blurred image (Gaussian blur)
  - Substract blurred image from the original image to get the high-frequency component of the image

-4.__Gradiant-based Filter:__
+4. __Gradiant-based Filter:__

-5.__Sobel Edge-Detection Filter:__
+5. __Sobel Edge-Detection Filter:__
  - Horizontal Sobel filter detects edges in the horizontal direction
  - Vertical Sobel filter detects edges in the vertical direction
  - Both previous filter attenuate the low frequencies from the signals
  - Capture only the high-frequency components within the image
  - Edges are presented on the boundary between two regions in an image (first step in retrieving info from images)

-## Convolution Neural Networks

- - Based on the convolution of images
- - Detect features based on filters learned by the CNN through training
- - Used for analysis images
- - Used for classification problems

-Through the training of the *CNN* the algorithm,
- - Learns Image-Processing filters
- - Detects patterns & make sense of them

 __Supervised Learning:__
  - Filters are learned such a way that the overall cost function is reduced as much as possible